AI video generation models: Our best picks for jaw-dropping videos

 Which AI video model is best for image-to-video?

-Kling 3.0 is currently one of the strongest image-to-video AI models for motion and camera movement.
-Luma Dream Machine and Runway Gen-4 are also strong options, depending on whether you prioritize stylized visuals or consistency.
+Kling 3.0 is currently one of the strongest image-to-video AI models for motion and cinematic camera movement.
+Wan is also a strong option for creators experimenting with stylized animation and fast visual workflows.

 Which AI video model is best for text to video?

-Veo 3 and Sora 2 are among the strongest text to video AI models right now, especially for cinematic prompts and realistic scene generation.
-They perform particularly well when prompts include detailed visual direction and movement instructions.
+Veo 3.1 is currently one of the strongest text-to-video AI models, especially for cinematic prompts, realistic scene generation, and native audiovisual output.
+It performs particularly well when prompts include detailed visual direction and movement instructions.

 Are AI video generation models free to use?